-- (1) It may be appropriate to explicitly analyze Intermediate Load levels to assess the consequences of generator and transmission maintenance. - (2) Testing at a Nighttime Minimum Load level is done for projects that add a significant amount of charging current to the system, or where there is significant generation or other facilities such as conventional HVDC that do not provide voltage regulation. - (3) Testing at Light Load is done when generation may be limited due to Light Load export limits. - (4) Critical outages and limiting facilities may sometimes change at load levels other than peak, thereby occasionally requiring transfer limit analysis at Intermediate Load levels. - (5) These studies are described in PP10. - (6) Sensitivity analyses at load levels lower than peak are considered when such lower load levels might result in high voltage conditions, system instability or other unreliable conditions per PP10. - (7) Winter Evening Peak Load testing will not be required in Needs Assessments, Solutions Studies, or competitive RFPs in study areas where the winter peak is low enough that summer peak is expected to be most limiting.
+(1) It may be appropriate to explicitly analyze Intermediate Load levels to assess the consequences of generator and transmission maintenance.

+- (2) Testing at a Nighttime Minimum Load level is done for projects that add a significant amount of charging current to the system, or where there is significant generation or other facilities such as conventional HVDC that do not provide voltage regulation. - (3) Testing at Light Load is done when generation may be limited due to Light Load export limits. - (4) Critical outages and limiting facilities may sometimes change at load levels other than peak, thereby occasionally requiring transfer limit analysis at Intermediate Load levels. - (5) These studies are described in PP10. - (6) Sensitivity analyses at load levels lower than peak are considered when such lower load levels might result in high voltage conditions, system instability or other unreliable conditions per PP10. - (7) Winter Peak Load testing will not be required in Needs Assessments, Solutions Studies, or competitive RFPs in study areas where the winter peak is low enough that summer peak is expected to be most limiting. - (8) These load levels may be assessed during NERC Assessments (i.e. peak and off-peak) and NPCC Area Transmission Reviews (i.e. credible combinations of system conditions) if they are expected to provide a more severe system response compared to the summer evening peak scenario. - (9) For a detailed list of load levels that should be assessed for interconnection studies refer to Planning Procedure 5-6.